brianp1122/SQL/README.md

 # SQL
 Projects and Assignments that I've completed with a specific focus on using SQL

+DSS 630 FINAL PROJECT
+This work is related to a final project for my Masters of Business Intelligence and Analytics coursework.
+I was asked to create the database framework for an imaginary website called "Snubhub" where people can buy and sell event tickets on the resale market.
+I was tasked with identfying functional dependencies, normalizing the data, creating an ER Diagram, and finally writing the SQL code to build the database.

 NBA- PAST AND PRESENT:
 Project to compare statistics of 2021-22 NBA season with 1995-96 season.
 Intention is to see if there are any signficiant changes in the playstyle of today's game compared to 25 years ago.